AnnedeGeus01/AnnedeGeus01.github.io/README.md

 I am a second year student at Buas University studying game development, and for this project we had to think of our own project, according to real life job applications, I found one for a physics programmer, and I thought it was cool to do breaking meshes, and apply physics to that so it is interactive, the main part of the job was to be able to work with an external physics librairy, so that was the first step of my plan.
 Sadly in the first two weeks I fell ill so I did not nearly have as much time as I would have liked for this project, other then that it also took me very long to learn how to work with Jolt Physics, this might not be because of Jolt physics, because now that I do know how to use the librairy I can see why it is good and using it again will not be a problem, but if you too, like me, always have a hard time learning how to work with external code, this is for you.

 ## steps to take:
-1. Look at the [API of Jolt Physics](https://jrouwe.github.io/JoltPhysics/) and look at their hello world example in the JoltPhysics-Master that you can download on [their github.](https://www.google.com)
+1. My first step was to look at the [API of Jolt Physics](https://jrouwe.github.io/JoltPhysics/) and look at their hello world example in the JoltPhysics-Master that you can download on [their github.](https://www.google.com).
-2. Including the library in your project.
+2. Including the library in my project.
 3. Setting up the needed classes.
 4. Initializing the Physics world.
 5. Creating bodies.
 6. What to put in the update loop.

-### 2. Including the library in your project:
+### 2. Including the library in my project:
 #### To include the Jolt library into your project you need to take a couple of steps:
-- Firstly download the JoltPhysics-Master from their github, and copy the Jolt folder and put it in your project in an appropriate place, like in a folder called external or something similar to that.
+- Firstly I downloaded the JoltPhysics-Master from their github, and I copied the Jolt folder and put it in my project in an appropriate place, in an external folder.
-- Then in the properties settings of your project you want to go C/C++-> General-> Additional Include Directories and add **$(ProjectDir)external\joltPhysics** in both debug and release.
+- Then in the properties settings of ny project I needed to go C/C++ -> General -> Additional Include Directories and add **$(ProjectDir)external\joltPhysics** in both debug and release.
-- In the JoltPhysics-Master files you want to go JoltPhysics-Master -> UnitTest and get the Layers.h file, and add it to your project as well.
-I recommend putting this files with your own made classes since you will need to change something in the class.
-You need to include **#include <Jolt/Jolt.h>** at the top of the other includes.
-With this done, and if you have looked at the hello world example, this layers.h file sets up all of the layers for you, that in the hello world were made in the main itself, this file gives for cleaner and simpler code.
+- In the JoltPhysics-Master files I needed to go JoltPhysics-Master -> UnitTest and get the Layers.h file, and add it to my project as well.
+I needed to include **#include <Jolt/Jolt.h>** at the top of the other includes.
+With this done,after having looked at the hello world file, this layers.h file sets up all of the layers for me, that in the hello world were made in the main itself, this file gives for cleaner and simpler code.
-Now you are all set up for the Jolt Physics library, and can use it in your project!
+Now I was all set up for the Jolt Physics library, and I can use it in my project!

 ### 3. Setting up the needed classes:
 ECS, or Entity-Component-System, is a design pattern where entities are composed of components, and systems process entities based on their components.
 In this case, the **PhysicsSetup** class represents the system responsible for handling physics, and the **JoltBody** class is a component representing a physics body.
 I put them under the same namingspace, so it is clear to see it belongs togeher, but this is up for personal preference.